-- A) If recommended by the directors, the company's shareholders can pass an ordinary resolution to capitalise any sum: - (i) which is part of any of the company's reserves (including premiums received when any shares were issued, capital redemption reserves, merger reserves or other undistributable reserves); or - (ii) which the company is holding as net profits. - (B) Unless the ordinary resolution states otherwise, the directors will use the sum which is capitalised by setting it aside for the ordinary shareholders on the register at the close of business on the day the resolution is passed (or another date stated in the resolution or fixed as stated in the resolution) and in the same proportions as the ordinary shareholders' entitlement to dividends (or in other proportions stated in the resolution or fixed as stated in the resolution).
-The sum set aside can be used: - (i) to pay up some or all of any amount on any issued shares which has not already been called, or paid in advance; or - (ii) to pay up in full unissued shares, debentures or other securities of the company which would then be allotted and distributed, credited as fully paid, to shareholders.
+- (A) If recommended by the board, the company's shareholders can pass an ordinary resolution to capitalise any sum which is part of any of the company's reserves or which the company is holding as net profits. - (B) Unless the ordinary resolution states otherwise, the board will use the sum which is capitalised by setting it aside for the ordinary shareholders on the register at the close of business on the day the resolution is passed (or another date stated in the resolution or fixed as stated in the resolution) and in the same proportions as the ordinary shareholders' entitlement to dividends (or in other proportions stated in the resolution or fixed as stated in the resolution).
+The sum set aside can be used: - (i) to pay up some or all of any amount on any issued shares which has not already been called, or paid in advance; or - (ii) to pay up in full or in part shares, debentures or other securities of the company which would then be allotted and distributed, credited as fully paid, to shareholders.

-However, a share premium account, a capital redemption reserve, a merger reserve or any reserve or fund representing unrealised profits, can only be used to pay up in full the company's unissued shares.
-Where the sum capitalised is used to pay up in full unissued shares, the company is also entitled to participate in the relevant distribution in relation to any shares of the relevant class held by it as treasury shares and the proportionate entitlement of the relevant class of shareholders to the distribution will be calculated on this basis.
+Where the sum capitalised is used to pay up in full shares that are then to be allotted and distributed, credited as fully paid, to shareholders, the company is also entitled to participate in the relevant distribution in relation to any shares of the relevant class held by it as treasury shares and the proportionate entitlement of the relevant class of shareholders to the distribution will be calculated on this basis.

-(C) The directors can appoint any person to sign a contract with the company on behalf of those who are entitled to shares, debentures or other securities under the resolution.
+(C) The board can appoint any person to sign a contract with the company on behalf of those who are entitled to shares, debentures or other securities under the resolution.
 Such a contract is binding on all concerned.

-131. Settlement of Difficulties in Distribution
+127. Settlement of Difficulties in Distribution

-If any difficulty arises in connection with any distribution of any capitalised reserve or fund, the directors can resolve it in any way which they decide.
-For example, they can deal with entitlements to fractions by deciding that the benefit of fractions belong to the company or that fractions are ignored or deal with fractions in some other way.
+If any difficulty arises in connection with any distribution of any capitalised reserve or fund, the board can resolve it in any way which it decides.
+For example, it can deal with entitlements to fractions by deciding that the benefit of fractions belong to the company or that fractions are ignored or deal with fractions in some other way.

-132. Power to Choose Any Record Date
+128. Power to Choose Any Record Date

 This article applies to any dividend on any shares, or any distribution, allotment or issue to the holders of any shares.
-This can be paid or made to the registered holder or holders of the shares, or to anyone entitled in any other way, at a particular time on a particular day selected by the directors.
+This can be paid or made to the registered holder or holders of the shares, or to anyone entitled in any other way, at a particular time on a particular day selected by the board.
 It will be based on the number of shares registered at that time on that day, even if this is before any resolution to authorise what is being done was passed.
-This article applies whether what is being done is the result of a resolution of the directors, or a resolution at a general meeting.
+This article applies whether what is being done is the result of a resolution of the board, or a resolution at a general meeting.
 The time and date can be before the dividend and so on is to be paid or made, or before any relevant resolution was passed.

-133. Inspection of Records
+129. Inspection of Records